Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments

 \textbf{Mixed-effects models}.
 To account for the clustering by countries, we fitted linear mixed-effects models with country as a random intercept using REML estimation.
 For MAE, the model included outcome, method, and their interaction as fixed effects.
 For ATE error, fixed effects included outcome, method, intervention, and all pairwise interactions.
 We report variance components and intraclass correlation coefficients (ICC, defined as country variance divided by total variance) to quantify the contribution of country-level heterogeneity to each metric.

 \textbf{Permutation test}.
 To validate the method-related variance component without relying on standard distributional assumptions, we conducted a permutation test with 5,000 iterations.
-In each iteration, method labels were shuffled within country-outcome blocks, the full factorial ANOVA was refitted, and the sum of all method-related sum of squares terms (method main effect, outcome-by-method, and country-by-method) was extracted as the test statistic.
-The permutation p-value was the proportion of permuted method block sum-of-squares values greater than or equal to the observed value.
+In each iteration, method labels were shuffled within country-outcome blocks, the full factorial ANOVA was refitted, and the sum of all method-block sum-of-squares terms (method main effect, outcome-by-method, and country-by-method) was extracted as the test statistic.
+The permutation p-value was the proportion of permuted method-block sum-of-squares values greater than or equal to the observed value.

-\textbf{Descriptive-causal correlation}.
-To assess whether descriptive fit serves as a proxy for causal accuracy, we computed Spearman correlations between country-level MAE and ATE error within each outcome-by-method combination.
+\textbf{Proxy validation analysis}.
+To assess whether statistical realism serves as a proxy for treatment-effect accuracy, we computed Spearman correlations between country-level MAE and ATE error within each outcome-by-method combination.
 Country-level MAE was defined as the mean individual MAE within a given country, and each correlation was computed across the 62 countries.

-\textbf{Cross-task correlation}.
+\textbf{Cross-outcome coherence}.
 To quantify whether LLM simulations impose stronger cross-outcome coherence than observed in human data, we computed Pearson correlation matrices among belief, policy, and action using individual-level construct scores for human responses and for each simulation method.
-We also computed correlation matrices at the ATE level across countries, correlating country-level ATEs across the three outcomes.
+We also computed correlations at the ATE level across countries by correlating country-level ATEs across the three outcomes for each intervention.